Split-level home: Split level

 The split level has two or three short sets of stairs, and three (tri-level) or four (quad) levels.
 The entry is on a middle floor between two floors.
 The front door opens directly into what is usually the formal living area, which is typically partially above ground level.
 Below that may be a small crawl space.
 The lower level is a finished area partially underground (approximately three feet below grade) and must have an outside entry door.
 Above the lower level are bedrooms.
 Sometimes a short flight above the bedroom floor is another single bedroom.
 Above that is typically an attic accessed by either another flight of stairs or an opening placed high in a closet.
 A typical tri-level appears to be a lowered colonial on one side of the house and a ranch on the other side with a crawl space below the ranch.
 A typical quad-level appears to be a lowered colonial on one side of the house and a ranch on the other side with a basement below the ranch.

 Regional variance in usage

 In some regions, such as the Northeastern United States, the term "split level" can be used to refer to a bi-level house with a split entry.
 This style of house is also known as a "split foyer".
-This is a two-story house that has a small entrance foyer with stairs that "split"—part of a flight of stairs go up (usually to the living room, kitchen, and bedrooms) and part of a flight of stairs go down (usually to a family room and garage/storage area).
+This is a two-storey house that has a small entrance foyer with stairs that "split"—part of a flight of stairs go up (usually to the living room, kitchen, and bedrooms) and part of a flight of stairs go down (usually to a family room and garage/storage area).